 On the 7th of May, the UK Atomic Energy Authority (UKAEA) held a showcase day to highlight the successes achieved under its Fusion Industry Programme (FIP).
 IS-Instruments’ Jessica Gabb presented the results of the GRADE – Gas RAman DEtection of tritium project, accompanied by Dr Rhea Sam and Dr Michael Foster.

-UKAEA launched its FIP programme in 2022 to accelerate the growth and commercialisation of the UK’s fusion energy sector.
-To achieve this, it has fostered collaboration and partnerships among public and private organisations.
-This showcase brought together innovators, suppliers, UKAEA staff, and industry stakeholders to reflect on progress and highlight emerging technologies that aim to overcome current challenges.
+UKAEA launched the FIP programme in 2022 to accelerate growth and commercialisation of the UK’s fusion energy sector.
+It fosters collaboration between public and private organisations to advance fusion innovation.
+The showcase united innovators, suppliers, UKAEA staff, and stakeholders to review progress and highlight emerging fusion technologies.

-The system was initially conceived in 2016 during a collaboration with Amentum and the University of Southampton’s Optoelectronic Research Centre (ORC), which specialises in the design of hollow core microstructured optical fibres (HCFs).
-Whilst Raman is a long-established and effective technique for measuring solids and liquids, the diffuse nature of gases makes them more challenging to measure.
-Hollow core microstructure fibres are a way of overcoming this.
-Here, the hollow fibre is filled with the target gas, and the laser is transmitted down the fibre, extending the interactive path length and allowing for a clearer Raman signal to be collected.
-The three organisations continued their collaboration, developing the system during the first FIP-supported GRADE project.
-During this stage, we successfully demonstrated its capability to clearly distinguish between deuterium, deuterium hydride, and hydrogen in gas samples.
-Whereas alternative systems require post-processing software, this system produces high-qualityraw data with good peak separation.
+The system was initially conceived in 2016 during a collaboration with Amentum and the University of Southampton’s Optoelectronic Research Centre (ORC).
+The latter has earned worldwide recognition for specialising in the design of hollow-core microstructured optical fibres (HCFs).
+Raman is a long-established and effective technique for measuring solids and liquids.
+However, the diffuse nature of gases makes them more challenging to measure.
+Hollow-core microstructure fibres are a way to overcome this.
+In this setup, the system fills the hollow fibre with the target gas and transmits the laser through it, extending the interaction path length.
+This configuration enables the detector to collect a clearer Raman signal.

 Neutron radiation testing took place at ISIS Nile.
 Both tests yielded successful outcomes with no silica-based radiolytically induced attenuation detected.
 In April 2025, the system reached a significant milestone: the successful detection of tritium at Amentum’s Science and Engineering laboratories at Birchwood.